rickyhan24/Item-Response-Theory-Modeling-Using-the-ASSISTments-Math-Dataset/README.md

 DESCRIPTION OF FILES:

 Data Preparation.ipynb
---this code merges multiple datasets to build the dataset used for the content-based filtering algorithm.
-Also, the algorithm is developed for recommending institutions.
+--this code prepares the ASSISTments Skill Builder 2009-2010 dataset by filtering to only one skill.
+The resulting dataset is df_irt.csv.

 df_irt.csv
---this is the data used by the content-based filtering algorithm to match students to institutions
+--this is the data used by the IRT models in R.

 IRT Model.R
---this code performs EDA on SAT test scores and retention rate
+--this code performs IRT modeling on the student response data in df_irt.csv.

-Item Response Theory Modeling with ASSISTments Math Dataset.pdf --this file contains the function that takes student info as input and outputs recommendations
+Item Response Theory Modeling with ASSISTments Math Dataset.pdf --this is the pdf report covering the details of this project.